Men whose gynecomastia condition cannot be treated through medications

 Healthy individuals who do not have a serious disease or medical conditions that can disrupt healing

 Gynecomastia Recovery time typically takes about 1-2 weeks.
 During this time, patients should follow the post-op instructions and avoid strenuous activity to facilitate healing and prevent potential complications.

-Gynecomastia surgery is a medical procedure meant to correct the excess development or enlarged breast tissues in males –both young and old.
+Gynecomastia surgery is a medical procedure meant to correct the excess development of enlarged breast tissues in males –both young and old.
 This condition of overgrowth of breast tissues occurs due to an imbalance in two hormones, testosterone, and estrogen.

-It’s also believed that excess use of medication such as androgens, anabolic steroids, anti-anxiety medications, stomach medications can also result in the enlargement of breasts.
+It’s also believed that excess use of medication such as androgens, anabolic steroids, anti-anxiety medications, and stomach medications can also result in the enlargement of breasts.

 For your online consultation, we will kindly ask you to send your photos as shown in the Photography Guide down below, so we can evaluate your case.

 If you decide to have the Gynecomastia surgery, we will make sure that you have a pleasant trip and on the other hand, the surgeons will make it a point that they customize the surgery so as to match your needs, preferences as well as the clinics’ practices.